allucat1000/allucat1000/README.md

 ## Hi there! 👋

 ### I'm Allucat1000
-I mostly program using TurboWarp
+I mostly program using Javascript, though I sometimes use TurboWarp.

-I'm currently learning HTML, CSS and JavaScript

 I also like programming using weird languages, such as [Apple Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios)